istio-ecosystem/dns-discovery/README.md

-# istio-discovery
+# dns-discovery

 [![CircleCI](https://circleci.com/gh/Tufin/istio-discovery.svg?style=svg)](https://circleci.com/gh/Tufin/istio-discovery)

 ## In a Nutshell

-istio-discovery automatically detects egress traffic in a Kubernetes cluster and creates a matching [Service Entry](https://istio.io/docs/reference/config/networking/v1alpha3/service-entry/) object for each host.
+dns-discovery automatically detects egress traffic in a Kubernetes cluster and creates a matching [Service Entry](https://istio.io/docs/reference/config/networking/v1alpha3/service-entry/) object for each host.
 This improves visibility to the cluster traffic and allows cluster operators to enforce a tight network security policy.

 ## The Problem